hannorein/rebound/README.md

   `integrator_wh.c`
   `collisions_sweepphi.c`

-  A narrow ring is spreading due to collisions.
+  A narrow ring of collisional particles is spreading.
-  We use the Wisdom Holman integrator and a plane-sweep algorithm in the phi direction.
+  The example uses the Wisdom Holman integrator.
+A plane-sweep algorithm in the phi direction is used to detect collisions.

+*  **examples/symplectic_integrator**

+  This example is using the following modules:
+  `gravity_direct.c`
+  `boundaries_open.c`
+  `integrator_wh.c`
+  `collisions_none.c`

+  This example uses the symplectic Wisdom Holman (WH) integrator to integrate test particles on eccentric orbits in a fixed potential.
+  Note that the WH integrator assumes that the central object is at the origin.

 *  **examples/viewer**